 - Liquid waste (including but not limited to sludge, paints, thinners, and used oils)*

 - Household batteries (such as AAA, AA, C or D cells)*

 * Many of these items not accepted at the landfill may be disposed of at a Household Hazardous Waste collection center or mobile event.

 - Safety First - Signs are posted and rules are strictly enforced.

 - Do not travel outside the area designated for unloading your vehicle.
 Please be aware of your surroundings.
-The landfill is not a sanitary place for you, your children, or your pets to explore.

 - While unloading, do not throw objects from your vehicle.